EphemeralSpace/docs/src/design/masks/traitors.md

 {{#template ../../templates/unimplemented.md }}

 Traitors are a troupe of masks focused on utilizing subterfuge to further their objectives.
-Though they lack any specialized way to communicate with each other, they can identify each other by seeing that the other player has a corresponding role icon above their head.
+Although every traitor mask receives a unique set of equipment, their primary strength is their ability to identify each other and work together to accomplish their objectives.

 As a threat, they are meant to be an omnipresent source of paranoia.
-Truly determining if someone is a traitor is extremely difficult, as most of their equipment has heavy overlap with generic items that can be acquired on-station (even if it is unlikely).
+Truly determining if someone is a traitor is extremely difficult, as most of their equipment has heavy overlap with generic items that can be acquired on-station.
 Ultimately, operatives are meant to push the limits deceit and taking advantage of your environment.

 ## Equipment